deepin-community/skimage/doc/source/user_guide/tutorial_segmentation.rst

 interest in an image.

 In this tutorial, we will see how to segment objects from a background.
-We use the ``coins`` image from ``skimage.data``.
+We use the image from :func:`skimage.data.coins`.
 This image shows several coins outlined against a darker background.
-The segmentation of the coins cannot be done directly from the histogram of grey values, because the background shares enough grey levels with the coins that a thresholding segmentation is not sufficient.
+The segmentation of the coins cannot be done directly from the histogram of gray values, because the background shares enough gray levels with the coins that a thresholding segmentation is not sufficient.

 .. image:: ../auto_examples/applications/images/sphx_glr_plot_coins_segmentation_001.png